Pisca46/edfReader/cran-comments.md

 ### Test environments
 * local OS X El Capitan with R 3.2.4
 * ubuntu 12.04 (on travis-ci), R 3.1.2
-* local Windows 10 with R 3.2.3
+* Winbuilder with R version 3.2.4 Revised and R version 3.3.0 alpha

 ### R CMD check results

 0 errors | 0 warnings | 0 note

-* This is a second release.

-### Reverse dependencies
+### Winbuilder results

-* This is a second release

-### Regarding winBuilder notes:
+1 Note regarding possible spelling errors in DESCRIPTION

+This has been checed and:

-* both BDF and EDF are correctly spelled in DESCRIPTION
+* both BDF and EDF are correctly spelled

-* BioSemi is correctly spelled in the description
+* BioSemi is correctly spelled

+### Travis CI result

+exited with 0